NIST TRACEABLE PROBE CALIBRATION

 The Probe Calibration Process

-To aerodynamically calibrate a multi-hole probe, the probe is first placed in one of Aeroprobe’s free-jet wind tunnel facilities where the flow speed and direction are known.
+To aerodynamically calibrate a multi-hole probe, the probe is first placed in one of Aeroprobe’s free-jet wind tunnel facilities, where the flow speed and direction are known.
 The probe is then rotated to several thousand discrete orientations relative to the jet, while maintaining a fixed probe tip position.
 Finally, the mean pressure measured at each of the probe tip ports is recorded at each discrete orientation and correlated with reference total and static pressure measurements.

 Results that Matter

-- Velocity vector components
+- Velocity vector components (flow angles)

-- Total and static presssure
+- Total and static pressure

 - Mach number